alison-martinez/starburst-inventory/README.md

 * The application uses ERB view templates
 * The application uses PostgreSQL to store dta and uses the `pg` gem
 * The application uses MongoDB to store user authentication data
 * The application does not use additional Rubygems for the purposes of fulfulling the project requirements.
-The only additional gem not used in RB175 or RB185 is used for easily implementing title case for the category and item display.

 With regards to the application-specific requirements:
 * The application contains two kinds of related data -- categories and items.
 Categories are collections of items.
 There is a one-to-many relationship between categories and items.